nolebase/integrations/docs/pages/en/integrations/markdown-it-element-transform/index.md

 ::: warning Before you start

-This plugin primarily is a helper utility markdown-it plugin for [Inline Links Previewing](/pages/en/integrations/vitepress-plugin-inline-link-preview/) to help to transform all the `<a>` elements to `<NolebaseInlineLinkPreview>` components.
+This plugin primarily is a helper utility markdown-it plugin for [Inline Links Previewing](/pages/en/integrations/vitepress-plugin-inline-link-preview/) to help to transform all the `<a>` elements to `<VPNolebaseInlineLinkPreview>` components.

 When using this plugin directly, you may encounter errors like `Invalid tag`, or `Element missing end tag` errors when integrating with VitePress or Vue markdown plugins after transforming [tokens](https://markdown-it.github.io/markdown-it/#Token) and elements, or other markdown-it plugins that are not compatible with the transformed elements.
 Please use it when you understand how the [Token API](https://markdown-it.github.io/markdown-it/#Token) of `markdown-it` works.